LefanHu/MasterQuoter/README.md

 - Embed colors for bot messages (refer below for resources)
 - Add feature to quote multiple lines from one user
 - Add feature to associate quote snippets with others users included in message snippet
-- Add attachment quoting support (ability to quote screenshots or picture attachments)
+- Add attachment quoting support (ability to quote screenshots, sound files or picture attachments)
+- Add "nice navigation" (page flipping for listing quotes)

 ## Note to contributers